justinamiller/DotNet-Coding-Guidelines/README.md

 The reason being is that C# isn't postgres.
 Seriously, it's to be consistent with the Microsost .NET Framework convention and makes your code more natural to read.
 It can also avoid "underline stress" or inability to see underline.

-### Tip #32

-✋ Do not use SCREAMING CAPS for constants or read-only variables:
+### Do not use SCREAMING CAPS for constants or read-only variables:

 ```
 public static const string EXTERNALIDTYPE = "ABC";